swagata15/Body-clock/README.md

 # Body-clock
 I worked on a project to send message regarding a woman’s menstrual period in an ambient display way.
+Context:
+The ambient device we made is a personal device that will be setting up in a personal space like a bedroom.
+The device will tell the owner when four events would happen: pre-period, period, ovulation and post-period.
+By telling the owner when the period will come, it gives her enough time to get necessary supplies for this upcoming event.
+Inspired by the read "Enchanted Objects", we though of incorporating these functions within everyday objects to make the information even more transparent to others.

+I planned to use light (powered by a Neo Pixel) as the ambient display that changes color according to dates.
+We have two sets of lamps prepared, one with a 3D printed lamp that is semi-transparent so that the light will come out gently and elegantly which can serve as an aesthetic, feminist object.
+The second lamp is a clock-shaped cover that will be put on the Neo Pixel to show a concept of “body clock” that only the owner would understand.
+Four colors were picked up to match the four different events as blue for pre-period, red for period, green for ovulation and yellow for post-period.
+One day, if the device is showing a blue light (changed from yellow), the owner would know that her period is coming in two days.